Stably free modules and the unstable classification of 2-complexes: Introduction

-Now recall that, if $\Z G$ is Noetherian of Krull dimension $d_G$ and $d = d_G +1$, then stably free $\Z G$-modules of rank $\ge d$ are free and, if $X_1$, $X_2$ are finite $(G,n)$-complexes with $\chi(X_1) = \chi(X_2) \ge d + \chi_{\min}(G)$, then $X_1 \simeq X_2$ (see \cite{Ha19} for the case $n=2$).
-If $G$ is polycyclic-by-finite, then $\Z G$ is Noetherian and it is conjectured that these are the only such groups (see \cite[p328]{KL19} for recent work).
-If $\Z G$ is not Noetherian, then such a bound $d$ can often still be found; for example, if $G$ is a free group, then we can take $d=0$ by results of Bass \cite{Ba64} and Wall \cite{Wa65}.
-However, there has been no known example of a group $G$ for which no such bound $d$ exists.
+If $\Z G$ is Noetherian of Krull dimension $d_G$ and $d = d_G +1$, then stably free $\Z G$-modules of rank $\ge d$ are free \cite[Chapter IV]{Ba68}.
+If $G$ is polycyclic-by-finite, then $\Z G$ is Noetherian and it is conjectured that these are the only such groups (see \cite[p328]{KL19}).
+If $\Z G$ is not Noetherian, then such a bound $d$ can often still be found; for example, if $G$ is a free group, then we can take $d=0$ \cite{Ba64}.
+This raises the question of whether, given a group $G$, there always exist a bound $d$ such that every stably free $\Z G$-module of rank $\ge d$ is free.
+We will show that there does not.

-Our next result will be to give an example of a group $G$ for which there exists non-free stably free $\Z G$-modules of arbitrary rank.
-Our simplest example is $G = \ast_{i=1}^\infty T$.